coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

       + math
       + csv

   > **In Class**: Use the help system to identify functions available in various packages.
+Write a program that simulates the roll of a die.
+Count the number of times each number comes up.
+This will give you a distribution of a random number.

-  > **Homework**: Read a file of data, for every keyword in the file accumulate statistics.
+  > **Homework**: Login to JupyterHub and open the notebook called "Lesson6Homework".
+Read a file of data, for every keyword in the file accumulate statistics.
 Store those statistics in data structures and report them as output.
+Follow the instructions in the notebook.

 + **Lesson 7:  Handling Exceptions**
   > What happens if an error happens?
+Discuss graceful exit versus ungraceful handling of error.

   + Describe situations where errors may occur?
   + Demonstrate programs with exceptions and programs without.
   + Describe the exception mechanism.
+  + Describe the various types of exceptions.

   > **In Class**: Given a list of data, write a program that performs various mathematical manipulations on that data.
-Your program has to handle missing or incorrect data correctly.
+Your program has to handle missing or incorrect data gracefully.

-  > **Homework**: \<fill this in>
+  > **Homework**: Login to JupyterHub and open the notebook called "Lesson7Homework".
+In this homework you will create a program that loads a series of numbers and encounters various error situations.
+The program is to output the correct error message for each type of error.
+Follow the instructions in the notebook.

 + **Lesson 8: Built In Packages**
   > Describe and demonstrate functionality in well known packages.